 9. Price; Payments.

 Notwithstanding that a price may be stated on the PO or in the Specific Terms, Buyer shall receive the benefit of any general reduction that Supplier may make in a price of the Products prior to delivery.
-Except as expressly agreed to by Voyant’s Corporate Procurement office in writing, all charges for packing, crating, hauling and storage of the Products shall be paid by Supplier and Buyer shall not be required to pay (i) any freight or any sales, use or other taxes, levies, customs and other duties arising out of Buyer’s purchase of Products from Supplier, or (ii) any late charge, interest, finance or similar charge.
-Payment terms will be defined by agreement, contract, or mutual alignment between Supplier and Voyant’s Corporate Procurement office and payment terms, including discount periods, shall run from the latest of (i) the scheduled date of delivery, (ii) the actual date of delivery of conforming Products, (iii) the date of receipt by Buyer of Supplier’s accurate invoice, and (iv) in the case of Products which are capital equipment, completion of Buyer’s final inspection and inspection after installation.
+Except as expressly agreed to by Voyant’s Sourcing office in writing, all charges for packing, crating, hauling and storage of the Products shall be paid by Supplier and Buyer shall not be required to pay (i) any freight or any sales, use or other taxes, levies, customs and other duties arising out of Buyer’s purchase of Products from Supplier, or (ii) any late charge, interest, finance or similar charge.
+Payment terms will be defined by agreement, contract, or mutual alignment between Supplier and Voyant’s Sourcing office and payment terms, including discount periods, shall run from the latest of (i) the scheduled date of delivery, (ii) the actual date of delivery of conforming Products, (iii) the date of receipt by Buyer of Supplier’s accurate invoice, and (iv) in the case of Products which are capital equipment, completion of Buyer’s final inspection and inspection after installation.
+Buyer will not make payment prior to material receipt / acceptance regardless of agreement, unless authorized by Voyant Sourcing.
 Buyer may withhold payment of any amounts to be paid to Supplier which are disputed in good faith by Buyer.
 All price changes that are based in whole or in part on changes in Supplier’s costs shall be subject to audit by Buyer.
 Supplier will provide price lists to Buyer in the formats and methods specified by Buyer, including without limitation electronic forms using a web-based portal or other electronic methods.

 10. Supplier’s Representations, Warranties, Covenants and Certifications.